-PMD 106 Paramedic I
+PMD 110 Paramedic I

-This course will focus on an introduction to New Jersey EMS structure.
-Students will gain knowledge in the roles, responsibilities and regulation governing this profession.
-There will be a review of human structure and function.
-An extensive review of the Cardiac, Respiratory, Neurological and Renal systems will offer a foundation for assessment skills, differential diagnosis skills and understanding action potential of pharmaceutical agents.
-Students will understand pharmacology, drug dosaging, calculation and administration.
-Students will learn effective techniques for patient assessment and clinical decision making skills.
-Prerequisites: Please refer to certificate program requirements and MAT 022.
-Corequisite: PMD 107.
-7 lecture hours per week.
-7 credit hours.
+This course will focus on an introduction to NJ EMS structure.
+Students will gain knowledge in the roles, responsibilities, and regulations which govern the profession.
+There will be a review of human structure and function that will relate to specific assessment skills and understanding of treatment modalities.
+Information will be presented on pharmacology, drug dosage calculation and administration, trauma, and airway management.
+Techniques for assessment and clinical decision-making will be demonstrated and practiced.
+Students will demonstrate proficiency in the skills mandated by the US DOT.
+Prerequisites: All Developmental Math requirements, ENG 101, 6 general education credits (per required listing).
+Corequisite: BIO 105.
+8 lecture and 9 laboratory hours per week.
+11 credit